 Understanding Cold Feet: Raynaud’s Disease and the Podiatrist’s Role in Management

-Experiencing cold feet is a common especially in colder weather.
-However, for individuals with Raynaud’s disease, the sensation of freezing feet is a chronic and often painful condition.
-Raynaud’s disease, also known as Raynaud’s phenomenon, is a vascular disorder that affects the blood flow to extremities, primarily the fingers and toes.
+Experiencing cold feet is common, especially in colder weather.
+However, for individuals with Raynaud’s disease, the sensation of freezing feet can be a chronic and often painful condition.
+Raynaud’s disease, also known as Raynaud’s phenomenon, is a vascular disorder that affects blood flow to the extremities, primarily the fingers and toes.

 I. Understanding Raynaud’s Disease